 The aim of a conservation area is to improve the area for everyone.

-The status gives the area broader protection than the listing of individual buildings, as it recognises all the features, listed or otherwise, that contribute towards ‘character’.
+The status gives the area broader protection than the listing of individual buildings.
+It recognises all the features, listed or otherwise, that contribute towards ‘character’.

-This is because character does not only depend on the quality of individual buildings.
+This is because character doesn't only depend on the quality of individual buildings.
 It also includes:

 - the historic mix of roads, paths and boundaries